Estimating Global Identifiability Using Conditional Mutual Information in a Bayesian Framework: Introduction

 Framed in a Bayesian setting, the information-theoretic approach to identifiability provides a natural extension to include different forms of uncertainties that are present in practical problems.
-In this work, an information-theoretic perspective is taken to examine practical identifiability.
+In this work, a novel estimator is developed from an information-theoretic perspective to examine the practical identifiability of a statistical model.
 The expected information gained from the data for each model parameter is used as a metric to quantify practical identifiability.
-In contrast to the aforementioned methods based on information theory, the proposed approach has the following novel advantages: first, the estimator for information gain can be used for an a priori analysis, that is no data is required to evaluate practical identifiability; second, the framework can account for different forms of uncertainty, such as model-form, parameter, measurement; third, the framework does not make assumptions about the joint distribution between the data and parameters as in the previous methods; fourth, the identifiability analysis is global, rather than being dependent on a particular realization of model parameters.
+In contrast to the aforementioned methods based on information theory, the proposed approach has the following novel advantages: first, the estimator for information gain can be used for an a priori analysis, that is, no data is required to evaluate practical identifiability; second, the framework can account for different forms of uncertainty, such as model-form, parameter, and measurement; third, the framework does not make assumptions about the joint distribution between the data and parameters as in the previous methods; fourth, the identifiability analysis is global, rather than being dependent on a particular realization of model parameters.
 Another contribution of this work is an information-theoretic estimator to highlight dependencies between parameter pairs that emerge a posteriori, however, in an a priori manner.
-Combining the a priori estimation of global practical identifiability along with the knowledge about parameter dependencies, we can find identifiable subsets of parameters in a Bayesian framework.
+Combining the knowledge about information gained about each parameter and parameter dependencies using the proposed approach, it is possible to find parameter subsets that can be estimated with high posterior certainty before any controlled experiment is performed.
+Broadly, this can dramatically reduce the cost of parameter estimation, inform model-form selection or refinement, and associate a degree of reliability to the parameter estimation.

 The manuscript is organized as follows.
 In~\S\ref{ss:basesian_estimation} the Bayesian paradigm for parameter estimation is presented.
 In~\S\ref{ss:quantifying_info_gain} differential entropy and mutual information are presented as information-theoretic tools to quantify the uncertainty associated with random variables and information gain, respectively.
 In~\S\ref{ss:estimating_information_content} an a priori estimator is developed to quantify global practical identifiability in a Bayesian construct.
 In~\S\ref{ss:estimating_parameter_dependence} the problem of estimating parameter dependencies is addressed.
 An a priori estimator is developed to quantify parameter dependencies developed a posteriori.
 The practical identifiability framework is applied to a linear Gaussian statistical model and methane-air reduced kinetics model; results are presented in~\S\ref{s:numerical_experiments}.
 Concluding remarks are presented in~\S\ref{sec:conclusion}.